 Planting flowers in your vegetable garden is a great way to reduce pests and increase biodiversity.

 Everyone loves pretty flowers throughout their garden beds, but you might not know that there are some good reasons for planting flowers with vegetables.
-Once you learn all of the benefits, you’ll always want to plant flowers with vegetables.
+Once you learn all of the benefits, you’ll always want flowers to plant with vegetables.

 I never realized that flowers deter pests, and I never considered that beneficial flowers attract pollinators.
 Many veggie plants need pollinators to produce a harvest!